TraFost/TraFost/README.md

 ## About Me

 Fullstack developer building end-to-end web and mobile applications.
-Lately focused more on backend — chat systems, background jobs, AI integrations, caching, and event-driven flows.
+Lately focused more on backend, primarily in chat systems, background jobs, AI integrations, caching, and event-driven flows.

 ```javascript
 const rahman = {